DezTheJackal/PhoneBookLOCA/README.md

 python PhoneBookLOCA.py +442071838750

 The tool is now production-ready and super easy to use!
 Remember: Phone numbers must include country code (e.g., +1 for US, +44 for UK).

+cd /home/dezthejackal/PhoneBookLOCA/

+Create the file:
+Use nano (easiest)
+nano PhoneBookLOCA.py
+Paste the code I provided in the Git Hub in the nano text Press Ctrl + X, then Y, then Enter to save

+Make it executable (optional)
+chmod +x PhoneBookLOCA.py

+Verify the file exists
+ls -la PhoneBookLOCA.py

+Run it
+python3 PhoneBookLOCA.py